voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

-We define other packages from our monorepo as dependencies, including `@vue-devtools/build-tools` as a development one.
+It defines other packages from the monorepo as dependencies.
+The internal packages are those prefixed with `@vue-devtools`.

 The way this monorepo is structured is by using [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
-Let's go to the root `package.json` of the whole project instead:
+Let's go to the [root `package.json`](https://github.com/vuejs/vue-devtools/blob/dev/package.json) of the whole project:

 ```json
   "workspaces": [